Legal Aid, also called Legal Services, is free legal help for people who do not have very much money.

 - elder scams,

-- getting Unemployment, SNAP or Food Stamps, health or disability benefits,
+- getting Unemployment, SNAP food benefits, health or disability benefits,

 - special education, and